michac789/TaskMaster/README.md

 - [x] Deploy the application to a hosting platform
 - [x] Make sure the application is accessible online and functions correctly in a production environment

+### Follow-Up (Optional)

+For additional evaluation to distinguish submission of similar levels:
+- [x] Kanban Board feature with drag and drop options for the tasks
+- [x] Gantt chart feature to see timeline of current tasks and feature tasks (assume that start date is a week before due date)

 ## Project Overview